siyuancncd/FUME/README.md

 ## Citation

-If this codebase is useful for your work, please cite our paper:
+If this codebase is useful for your work, please cite our papers:

 ```
 @inproceedings{duan2025fuzzy,